JesusASmx/JesusASmx.github.io/README.md

 He received his education in Pure Mathematics at [UNAM](https://www.unam.mx/), in Mexico.
 His bachelor thesis [was awarded as the third best of all the country in 2021](https://www.smm.org.mx/premio-sotero-prieto/2021).

-Competences: data science, machine learning, deep learning, LLM's, PyTorch, Python, Html.
+Competences: data science, machine learning, deep learning, LLM's, PyTorch, Python.

 ## Papers and Publications